 We assign a baa2 Asset Risk score to RLB Vorarlberg, three notches below the initial score of a2.
-The assigned score reflects the modest three-year average of problem loans to gross loans of 2.9% as well as our adjustments for concentrations in more cyclical industries like commercial real estate and market risks from participations.
+The assigned score reflects the modest three-year average of problem loans/gross loans of 2.5%, as well as our adjustments for concentrations in more cyclical industries like commercial real estate and market risks from participations.

-RLB Vorarlberg has one of the lowest problem loan ratios in the Austrian banking market, which illustrates its conservative underwriting.
-In 2017, the bank's problem loan ratio remained sound, declining to 2.4% from 3.3% a year earlier, while provisioning levels are prudent above 50% of problem loans.
-However, measured as percentage of RLB Vorarlberg's tangible common equity the concentration in construction and commercial real estate lending is high with 200%, which could trigger large losses in a highly adverse macroeconomic scenario.
+RLB Vorarlberg has one of the lowest problem loan ratios in the Austrian banking market, which illustrates its conservative underwriting in its loan book which is mostly focused on lending to regional corporates.
+In 2018, the bank's problem loan ratio remained sound, declining to 1.8% from 2.4% a year earlier, while provisioning levels were prudent at above 50% of problem loans.
+However, measured as a percentage of RLB Vorarlberg's tangible common equity (TCE), the concentration in construction and commercial real estate lending is high at more than 200%, which could trigger large losses in a highly adverse macroeconomic scenario.